PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 ### How it Works

-We Node is installed on our system, `npm` comes bundled with it.
+When Node is installed on our system, `npm` comes bundled with it.

 The `npm` executable is written in JavaScript, and runs on Node.

 The `npm config` command can be used to permanently alter settings.
-In our case we changed the `init.author.name` setting so that `npm init` would have it as the default each time.
+In our case we changed the `init.author.name` setting so that `npm init` would reference it for the default during a modules initialization.

 We can list all current configuration settings with `npm config ls`.